 Dixon, on the other hand, says that "the Articles bear the marks of many minds. . . .
 When they issued from the hands of the Convocation, they bore the character of a compromise between the Old and the New Learning. . . .
-That small but incessantly active party was conciliated by a secret infusion of Lutheranism, taken from the King's favourite divine of the Germans.
-Melanchthon."2
+That small but incessantly active party was conciliated by a secret infusion of Lutheranism, taken from the King's favourite divine of the Germans, Mclanchthon."1

-Dr. Darwell Stone says that the articles were "evidently the outcome of an attempt to formulate a statement upon which the more moderate advocates of the traditional doctrines, and the more conservative adherents of the Lutheran theology, could agree."3
+Dr. Darwell Stone says that the articles were "evidently the outcome of an attempt to formulate a statement upon which the more moderate advocates of the traditional doctrines, and the more conservative adherents of the Lutheran theology, could agree."1

 Dr. Darwell Stone goes on to comment on the fact that they were signed by bishops of both parties.
-This is indeed important. for it would seem to show that of necessity the formula is a compromise, so worded as to meet with the approval of both Lutheranisers and Anglo-Catholics.
+This is indeed important, for it would seem to show that of necessity the formula is a compromise, so worded as to meet with the approval of both Lutheranisers and Anglo-Catholics.

 Our own view corresponds more or less to that of Canon Dixon and Dr. Darwell Stone.
-It must be remembered in dealing with these Reformation formulæ, that they are significant, not only in what they say, but still more, in what they omit.
+It must be remembered in dealing with these Reformation formulae, that they are significant, not only in what they say, but still more, in what they omit.
 Omissions are often very important.
 In his History of the English Church, Gairdner maintained that these articles were "neutral in tone," and this seems a very fair description of them.
-It must be remembered that, as we have pointed out, one-third of the episcopate was Lutheran in its symbathies, and moreover, Henry's idea was doubtless to put forth a doctrinal formula which would provide a basis of discussion and perhaps of agreement with the Germans.
+It must be remembered that, as we have pointed out, one-third of the episcopate was Lutheran in its sympathies, and moreover.
+Henry's idea was doubtless to put forth a doctrinal formula which would provide a basis of discussion and perhaps of agreement with the Germans.

 the same article, insistence is laid upon the necessity of good works."
-True, but the Augsburg Confession also describes them as "necessary": "ours teach that it the Augsburg Confession also describes them as "necessary": "ours teach that it is necessary to do good works; not that we may trust that we deserve grace by them, but because it is the will of God that we should do them" (art.
+True, but the Augsburg Confession also describes them as "necessary": "ours teach that it is necessary to do good works; not that we may trust that we deserve grace by them, but because it is the will of God that we should do them" (art.
 20).
 And the English article on Justification accordingly says, "God requireth and commandeth us that after we be justified we must also have good works," and then goes on to deny that they form part of our justification, just as the Augsburg Confession does.
 The utmost we can allow is that the English article does not expressly insist, as the Augsburg Article does, that justification comes from faith alone.

-1 Lollardy, ii, 310.
-Italies ours.
+1 Lolardry, ii, 310.
+Italics ours.

 1 History of the Church of England, i, 411, 415.

 1 History of the Eucharist, ii, 113.

-248 THE REFORMATION, THE MASS AND THE PRIESTHOOD He did not like taking the German scheme as a basis, and doubtless preferred to suggest one of his own.
+He did not like taking the German scheme as a basis, and doubtless preferred to suggest one of his own.

-3. Coming now to the contents of the Ten Articles, Gairdner summaries this formulary as follows:

-"It still upheld transubstantiation; set forth three sacraments (baptism, penance, and the eucharist) without saying that there were no more; declared that saints should be honoured, but not as intercessors; favoured the continuance of old rites and ceremonies, and recommended prayer for departed souls, but objected to the speaking of purgatory, a name which had favoured the superstition of papal pardons."
-1
+- 3. Coming now to the contents of the Ten Articles, Gairdner summaries this formulary as follows: - "It still upheld transubstantiation; set forth three sacraments (baptism, penance, and the eucharist) without saying that there were no more; declared that saints should be honoured, but not as intercessors; favoured the continuance of old rites and ceremonies, and recommended prayer for departed souls, but objected to the speaking of purgatory, a name which had favoured the superstition of papal pardons."

-This summary is substantially accurate, except in so far as the article on the Eucharist is concerned.
+This summary is substantially accurate, except in so Jar as the article on the Eucharist is concerned.
 It is not true that the Ten Articles "uphold transubstantiation."
 The article in question is as follows: